 4. Owned media are properties that belong to the client

 Share placements on blog or news pages on the brand website.
 Be sure to provide context to visitors to get them to click.
 Consider optimizing the content before publishing in your blog or news/media section of your website to focus on SEO and readability optimization.
 Share in a newsletter.
 Provide the link for the sales team to share with customers and prospects.
 Repurpose content for another format, such as a video (YouTube is the second-largest search engine after Google) or infographic.
 You could also consider creating a downloadable asset like an eBook, which is great for audience capture and engagement on a website.
-Leverage Brandpoint to publish your multimedia content as a MAT release to net additional guaranteed online media placements.
+Leverage Brandpoint to publish your multimedia content and net Guaranteed Multimedia Engagement.

 The next time you secure an ace media placement, don’t let it die on the vine.
 Share it, post it and repurpose it.
 Your actions just may lead to more opportunities.